boos1993/progcalc/README.md

     $ knightos init --kernel-source=/path/to/kernel progcalc

-To install the package in KnightOS run

-    $ make install PREFIX=../KnightOS/.knightos/pkgroot/

 ## Installing

 Use `make package` to get a package that you can install.

+To install the package in [KnightOS](https://github.com/KnightOS/KnightOS) run

+    $ make install PREFIX=../KnightOS/.knightos/pkgroot/

+To "pin" the application to castle, add this to the makefile in [KnightOS](https://github.com/KnightOS/KnightOS) directory.
+Put it right after the other "pin" lines.

+    ln -s /var/applications/progcalc.app $(VAR)castle/pin-7